Obstructive Sleep Apnea

 - Sleep on your side instead of on your back.

 - Don't drink alcohol.

-- Limit your use of sedatives.
+- Limit or eliminate your use of sedatives.

 What are possible complications of obstructive sleep apnea?